 The maximum number of courses we recommend you enrol in per term is three.

 Courses in the University Preparation program are accelerated.
-In high school it takes 5 months to complete a course; in this program it takes 13 weeks.
+In high school it takes 5 months to complete a course; in this program it takes 3 months.
 Courses are held every day (Monday through Friday) for 1.5 hours each day.
-The course schedule for the upcoming term is available online.
+The sample course schedule for the upcoming term is available online.

 To be successful you are expected to study 2 hours outside of class for every hour in class.
 For example, if you are taking one course you must expect to be in class and studying for 3.5 hours per class per day, minimum.